SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND) POLICY

-We welcome any child, regardless of their Special Educational Needs and Disability, whose parents wish for them to attend the school, within the constraints of the criteria set out in our admissions and accessibility policies, and the staffing and relevant resources which we have available for that particular child.
+We welcome any child, regardless of their Special Educational Needs and Disability (SEND), whose parents wish for them to attend the school, within the constraints of the criteria set out in our admissions and accessibility policies, and the staffing and relevant resources which we have available to support that particular child.

-In meeting the SEND of each individual child, the school works together with the pupil and their parents.
-All the teaching staff, supported by the Senior Leadership Team, SENCO and Teaching Assistants (TAs), support children with SEND.
+In meeting the SEND of each individual child, the school works together with the pupil and their parents and relevant agencies and professionals where appropriate.
+All the teaching staff supported by the Senior Leadership Team, the Special Educational Needs Coordinator (SENCO) and Teaching Assistants (TAs), support children with SEND by ensuring:

-- The early identification of children and young people’s needs and early intervention to support them
+- The early identification of children and young people’s needs and early intervention to support those needs.

 - High quality provision to meet the needs of children and young people with SEN.